 Eliud Kipchoge famously said, "No Human Is Limited."
 He devised a much better way of saying what I learned after running the Original Ultimate Runner Competition.

 Recently, when asked about the performance of Americans in middle and long-distance events after the 2024 Olympic Games, Yared Nuguse suggested that the Americans now have the confidence and belief to compete with the world's best.
-Their internal gauge of what is achievable has risen.
+Their internal gauge of what is achievable has risen and the results show.

 Hocker was the gold medal winner in the 1500 meters in a huge upset and Naguse took the bronze medal for the best American finish in the Olympic Games in 112 years.